heinrickturingan/ADS-Assignment/README.md

 </p>

 <h2> Data </h2>
 The data I used for the pipelines is from Kaggle website.
-The data is about the study of sleep efficiency and sleep patterns.</br>
+The data is about the study of sleep efficiency and sleep patterns.<br>
 Click to view the data: [Sleep Efficiency Dataset](https://www.kaggle.com/datasets/equilibriumm/sleep-efficiency)